Environment Agency Guidance

 If you are unsure about how to describe your items, that’s not a problem, give us a call and we will be able to help with how you are classifying what you have for collection.

 As usual you will still receive your Duty of Care: Waste Transfer Note – this is to confirm the items collected are to be transferred in ownership, from you the customer to Recycle IT 4U.

 In addition you will now receive a Hazardous Waste Note for each collection that has hazardous waste included.
-At the end of each quarter, you will receive a Hazardous Waste Quarterly Return.
-This will provide you with a record of the items we have collected for you, together with the weights of any hazardous waste collected.
-This information is also reported to the Environment Agency.
+At the end of each quarter, we report a Hazardous Waste Quarterly Return to the Environment Agency.

 Book A Collection*

 To book a collection simply click the link below and fill in the online form to start the process.
 We will get in contact with you to confirm your collection date and time.

 *Unfortunately due to Environment Agency legislation and collection costs we are only able to accept requests for collections from businesses and not private individuals.

 - Network Attached Storage Units